ehsanasgari/DiTaxa/README.md

 You can get the latest version from here: ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/
 <br/>

 After running this command the output files will be generated in 'results_dental' as described bellow.
+The example output files are provided in the './output_example/' directory.

 <h2> Output example </h2>
 The automatically generated output of the example is as follows: